nickbrandt/GitLab/doc/user/project/repository/reducing_the_repo_size_using_git.md

 When using repository cleanup, note:

+- Project statistics are cached.
+You may need to wait 5-10 minutes to see a reduction in storage utilization.
 - Housekeeping prunes loose objects older than 2 weeks.
 This means objects added in the last 2 weeks will not be removed immediately.
 If you have access to the [Gitaly](../../../administration/gitaly/index.md) server, you may run `git gc --prune=now` to